Will-Howard/manifolio/README.md

 ## Installing the Chrome extension

 The chrome extension prefills the market url based on the page you are on, which makes the whole thing a lot more convenient.
-Currently it's being reviewed by Google, so if you want to
+Currently it's still being reviewed by Google for the web store, so if you want to install it you will have to follow these steps:

 1. Download the `chrome-extension/` folder.
 The easiest way to do this is to download the whole repository with
 ```
 git clone https://github.com/Will-Howard/manifolio.git
 ```
-2. Go to [chrome://extensions/](chrome://extensions/), make sure "Developer mode" (toggle in the top right) is enabled
+2. Go to [chrome://extensions/](chrome://extensions/) in your browser, make sure "Developer mode" (toggle in the top right) is enabled
 3. Click "Load unpacked" and select the `chrome-extension/` folder that you have downloaded (just this folder, not the whole repo).
 It should then install the extension

 ![Manifolio Chrome extension screenshot](images/extension-screenshot.png)